Professor of Lawyering Skills

 Professor Mertus has served as a faculty advisor and coach for Whittier’s Moot Court Honors Board (MCHB) since beginning her career at Whittier.
 Over the years, she has coached teams in preparation for many national and international competitions and experienced great satisfaction in receiving both team and individual accolades for members of the MCHB.

 In her Legal Writing classes, Professor Mertus uses real world examples and a skills-based approach to lay a foundation for her students to learn and improve their legal writing skills.
-She is a member of the National Association of Counsel for Children, the Legal Writing Institute, and the Orange County Bar Association.
-In addition, she is admitted to practice in the state of California.
+She is a member of the International Society of Family Law, the National Association of Counsel for Children, the Legal Writing Institute, and the Orange County Bar Association.
+In addition, she is admitted to practice law in the state of California.

 Editorials and Commentaries